Colossal low-field negative magnetoresistance in CaAl$_{2}$Si$_{2}$-type diluted magnetic semiconductors (Ba,K)(Cd,Mn)$_{2}$As$_{2}$

-The strong low-temperature enhancement of negative MR at high $y$ is consistent with field-suppressed spin disorder and/or field-assisted delocalization scenarios that have been discussed for magnetic semiconductors and related disordered magnetic conductors~\cite{ref35_kobayashi1998,ref36_vonmolnar1983}.
+The strong low-temperature enhancement of negative $MR$ at high $y$ is consistent with field-suppressed spin disorder and/or field-assisted delocalization scenarios that have been discussed for magnetic semiconductors and related disordered magnetic conductors~\cite{ref35_kobayashi1998,ref36_vonmolnar1983}.
 Because the present samples are polycrystalline, microstructure (e.g., grain boundaries) may further amplify the field response.
-Importantly, regardless of the detailed microscopic origin, the robust observation of colossal negative MR in the heavily Mn-doped regime establishes a clear materials-performance trend: increasing Mn enhances disorder/localization and strengthens the MR response, while K doping reduces the baseline resistivity by increasing hole density.
+For the $y = 0.3$ composition, the magnetization becomes nearly saturated within a few hundred Oe, whereas the $MR$ continues to evolve strongly up to $\sim 3500$~Oe.
+This large mismatch in characteristic field scales suggests that spin-disorder scattering alone does not fully account for the colossal negative $MR$.
+Additional mechanisms, such as field-assisted carrier delocalization and grain-boundary effects in the polycrystalline samples, likely contribute in the heavily Mn-doped, insulating regime.
+Importantly, the largest $MR$ is observed in compositions where the net moment per Mn is most strongly reduced and the resistivity is highest.
+This correlation is physically self-consistent: heavy Mn substitution enhances disorder/localization and strengthens competing magnetic interactions, both of which increase the sensitivity of transport to an applied magnetic field.
+As a result, the Mn-rich regime exhibits the strongest magnetoresistive response even though the net ordered moment per Mn is reduced.
+More broadly, increasing Mn enhances disorder/localization and strengthens the $MR$ response, while K doping reduces the baseline resistivity by increasing hole density.

-Finally, both (Ba$_{0.96}$K$_{0.04}$)(Cd$_{0.6}$Mn$_{0.4}$)$_2$As$_2$ and (Ba$_{0.96}$K$_{0.04}$)(Cd$_{0.5}$Mn$_{0.5}$)$_2$As$_2$ exhibit similar behavior (Figs.~S2c and S2d), supporting the reproducibility of the colossal MR trend in the heavily Mn-doped window.
-Colossal negative MR has also been reported in other CaAl$_2$Si$_2$-type bulk DMS systems such as (Sr,K)(Zn,Mn)$_2$As$_2$~\cite{ref18_yang2014epl}.
-The comparable MR magnitude, together with low-field saturation in (Ba,K)(Cd,Mn)$_2$As$_2$, strengthens the case that layered, decoupled-doping bulk DMS materials can serve as chemically tunable platforms for magnetoresistive functionalities at low temperature.
+Finally, both (Ba$_{0.96}$K$_{0.04}$)(Cd$_{0.6}$Mn$_{0.4}$)$_2$As$_2$ and (Ba$_{0.96}$K$_{0.04}$)(Cd$_{0.5}$Mn$_{0.5}$)$_2$As$_2$ exhibit similar behavior (Figs.~S2c and S2d), supporting the reproducibility of the colossal $MR$ trend in the heavily Mn-doped window.
+Colossal negative $MR$ has also been reported in other CaAl$_2$Si$_2$-type bulk DMS systems such as (Sr,K)(Zn,Mn)$_2$As$_2$~\cite{ref18_yang2014epl}.
+The comparable $MR$ magnitude, together with low-field saturation in (Ba,K)(Cd,Mn)$_2$As$_2$, strengthens the case that layered, decoupled-doping bulk DMS materials can serve as chemically tunable platforms for magnetoresistive functionalities at low temperature.